ABOUT THE EXHIBITION

 Accompanying these works will be artworks and ephemera highlighting the paths to recent intersectional movement victories such as the Level I Adult Trauma Center being developed in Hyde Park and the 2013 Reparations Ordinance for Chicago Police Torture Survivors.
 Also included is a new digital artwork by artist James T. Green referencing the Movement for Black Lives as made manifest in social media.
 Moreover, to enable multiple platforms for coming together, the exhibition will include an artist-designed space by Cairá Lee Conner for large and small-scale performances, workshops, and knowledge-sharing.

-A series of exhibition programs aims to highlight trending questions and provocations raised by #BlackLivesMatter movement work: How are we to honor what survivors, families, and communities have lost—and what expectations for protection and representation they have abandoned—to envision and bring about grief, safety, and healing?
+A series of exhibition programs aim to highlight trending questions and provocations raised by the #BlackLivesMatter movement work: How are we to honor what survivors, families, and communities have lost—and what expectations for protection and representation they have abandoned—to envision and bring about grief, safety, and healing?
 How do we transform violence and oppression into self-defense and community autonomy?
-How do we envision a reality where Black Lives not only matter, but are liberated? our duty to fight spurs dialogue and action toward realizing liberation, abolishing oppressive systems, and maximizing opportunities to practice justice.
+How do we envision a reality where Black Lives not only matter but are liberated? our duty to fight spurs dialogue and action toward realizing liberation, abolishing oppressive systems, and maximizing opportunities to practice justice.
 Most directly, our duty to fight invites exhibition visitors to join the struggle against state repression and terror while working to build collective power.